ianmackenzie/elm-3d-scene/README.md

 elm install ianmackenzie/elm-geometry
 ```

-(All of those packages will get downloaded and installed automatically anyways,
+(All of the packages will get downloaded and installed automatically anyways,
 since they're dependencies of `elm-3d-scene`, but you'll need to install them
 explicitly in your own project so that you can use them directly.)